FoxMoss/Godot_Super-Wakatime/README.md

     ```
     Where xxxx is your api key
 <br /><br />
-If you are coming from High Seas used this:
+If you are coming from Hack Club use this:
     ```sh
     [settings]
     api_url = https://hackatime.hackclub.com/api/hackatime/v1